The stability of propagating plane inertial waves in rotating fluids: Simulations of Plane Inertial Waves

-The three phases of evolution can also be examined in the 1D horizontal energy spectra $E(k_{\rm h})$ shown in Figure~\ref{fig:Lab_Espectra}, where $k_{\rm h}=\sqrt{k_x^2+k_y^2}$.
-At early times $\omega t\lesssim 180$, the spectrum has peak at $k_{\rm h}L/2\pi\sim 6$ corresponding to the energy in the primary wave.
-The energy at other wavenumbers is determined by the growth rates of the unstable perturbations.
-As the unstable perturbations saturate and the wave breaks down, the spectrum begins to flatten out during the most turbulent part of the flow evolution, which extracts almost all of the primary wave energy within a few wave periods.
-However, the spectrum remains far from a Kolmogorov scaling $E(k_{\rm h})\propto k_{\rm h}^{-5/3}$.
-At later times, the energy spectrum approaches the $E(k_{\rm h})\propto k_{\rm h}^{-3}$ scaling expected for geostrophic turbulence \citep[e.g.][]{smith1999transfer}, which appears as a flat compensated spectrum.
+The three evolutionary phases can also be examined in the 1D horizontal and vertical energy spectra, $E(k_{\rm h})$ and $E(k_z)$, shown in Figure~\ref{fig:Lab_Espectra}, where $k_{\rm h}=\sqrt{k_x^2+k_y^2}$.
+The initial horizontal and vertical spectra at $ t=0$ have peaks at $k_{\rm h}L/2\pi\sim 6$ and $k_{z}L/2\pi\sim 1$, respectively, corresponding to the primary wave.
+They also contain power law backgrounds $E(k_{\mathrm{h}})\propto k_{\mathrm{h}}$ and $E(k_{z})\propto k_z^0$ corresponding to the solenoidal Gaussian noise velocity field.
+At early times $\omega t\lesssim 180$, the energy at the peaks remains unchanged while the energy at other wave vectors is determined by the growth rates of the unstable perturbations (the largest wavenumbers are viscously damped).
+As the unstable perturbations saturate and the wave breaks down, the horizontal spectrum begins to flatten out during the most turbulent part of the flow's evolution.
+However, it remains far from a Kolmogorov scaling $E(k_{\rm h})\propto k_{\rm h}^{-5/3}$.
+At later times, the horizontal energy spectrum approaches the $E(k_{\rm h})\propto k_{\rm h}^{-3}$ scaling expected for geostrophic turbulence \citep[e.g.][]{SW1999}, which appears as a flat compensated spectrum at intermediate scales.
+The geostrophic-nature of the flow is evidenced in the vertical spectrum by the accumulation of energy in the $k_z=0$ modes at late times (the bin at $k_z L/2\pi=0.5$ in panel (b) holds the energy of modes with $k_z L/2\pi\leq0.5$).